Soul food: Mid-20th century to present day

 African-Americans in church during a church service.
 Black churches served soul food meals to feed the African-American community.

 The Black Church (African-American churches) played a key role in Black communities as they provided food and a place of worship.
 Researchers from PBS said: "Religion played a key role in the proliferation of soul food, as well as the diversification of the cuisine.
 Black churches, crucial during slavery and in the Civil Rights movement, were also crucial as gathering places, where Black communities could eat and rejoice over plates of chicken and dumplings, black-eyed peas and rice, red drinks, and the classic Black American church dish, fried catfish and spaghetti".
 Chris Carter is an African American pastor and professor of history who published a book about the Black Church and soul food in 2021 titled, The Spirit of Soul Food: Race, Faith, and Food Justice.
-According to Carter, soul food in the African-American community is food that fights injustices centered around the lack of access to food, as some Black Americans live in poverty and Black churches on Sundays and during the week prepare meals to feed their community.
+According to Carter, soul food in the African-American community addresses food injustice tied to poverty; Black churches prepare meals throughout the week and on Sundays to feed their community.

 Since the mid-20th century, many cookbooks highlighting soul food and African-American foodways have been compiled and published.
 One notable soul food chef is celebrated traditional Southern chef and author Edna Lewis, who released a series of books between 1972 and 2003, including A Taste of Country Cooking in which she weaves stories of her childhood in Freetown, Virginia into her recipes for "real Southern food".

 Another early and influential soul food cookbook is Vertamae Grosvenor's Vibration Cooking, or the Travel Notes of a Geechee Girl, originally published in 1970, focused on South Carolina Lowcountry/Geechee/Gullah cooking.
 Its focus on spontaneity in the kitchen—cooking by "vibration" rather than precisely measuring ingredients, as well as "making do" with ingredients on hand—captured the essence of traditional African-American cooking techniques.
 The simple, healthful, basic ingredients of lowcountry cuisine, like shrimp, oysters, crab, fresh produce, rice, and sweet potatoes, made it a bestseller.